mehkarkarshruti/fact-store/README.md

 - The demo video shows a live extraction + reconciliation run on camera using the starter dataset PDFs uploaded through the app itself, to demonstrate the full pipeline working end-to-end.
+- This was genuinely fun to build, the topic was new to me going in, and I tried to actually apply what I'd studied rather than wing it: chunking, structured output, evidence-grounded extraction.
+It's not a perfect system, but it's my honest, working attempt, and I can see clearly where more time and API headroom would make it meaningfully stronger.